AML Audits: Make Auditors Your Friend Not Your Enemy

 • Customer due diligence and ongoing monitoring.
 Ensure your customer due diligence (CDD) documents are available and well organised so all details of your due diligence can easily be found.
 Show transactions, your CDD processes, the rationale behind them and how you continue to monitor activity and any changes in situations.

-• An audit will likely include a look at how you handle high-risk clients so ensure you can easily access all of your client records and have an organised method of being able to easily access and review them.
+• Client records.
+An audit will likely include a look at how you handle high-risk clients so ensure you can easily access all of your client records and have an organised method of being able to easily access and review them.

-• Staff training registers will be reviewed to ensure staff are being properly trained and have the right support to carry out compliance duties effectively.
+• Training.
+Staff training registers will be reviewed to ensure staff are being properly trained and have the right support to carry out compliance duties effectively.
 Make sure you keep a record of when training has taken place, who attended the training, and details of the training carried out.

 • Staff vetting.
 Keep comprehensive records of your staff vetting procedures and evidence of due diligence carried out on staff in key positions.